 Students are prepared to develop, interpret and communicate financial data for business reporting and decision-making.
 The focus is on analysis and problem-solving applications to business where students develop into financial leaders for all types of business.

 BVU's accounting students graduate as double majors in accounting and business.
 This provides students with strong technical accounting skills and a solid business foundation.
-Students can also choose an additional concentration, such as marketing, human resource management, entrepreneurship, sports management, or financial decision-making.
+Students can also choose an additional concentration, such as agricultural business, financial decision making, management, marketing, and sport business.

 Our courses also prepare students for all sections of the CPA exam.
 From day one, faculty help students plan how to meet CPA requirements.
 In fact, most students meet the 150-hour CPA requirement in just four years.

 At BVU, students learn accounting through focused instruction, internships, managing a portfolio of stocks, or participating in our Volunteer Income Tax Assistance Program.

 Students who graduate with this major can pursue careers in:

 We'd love to get to know you.
 Tell us a bit about yourself, and we'll be in touch with the scoop about BVU.